KietzmannLab/BLT-VS/README.md

 # BLT-VS
-## BLT-class recurrent neural network designed to resemble the ventral stream.
+## BLT-class recurrent neural network (see: https://github.com/KietzmannLab/BLT-pytorch-CCN23) designed to resemble the ventral stream.
 Critical addition to BLT: separation of the bottom-up and top-down information flows.

 ![Network architecture](network_diagram.png)